 Saving Money + Investing It + Leaving it in There for a LONG time = COMPOUNDING (er, Savings!)
 SNOWBALL!

-As for my wife and myself, the results of doing this these past few years have already been life-changing.
+Speaking personally, the results of doing this these past few years have already been life-changing for us.
 These results include:

 - Actually having savings.
 If unexpected expenses comes up, there’s money to handle it with little (or at least less) concern, instead of scrambling to put it on a credit card and worrying about how to pay it off.